Sprint loses fewer subscribers than expected on cheaper phone plans

 Total net operating revenue fell 6.1% to $8.08 billion, missing analysts’ estimate of $8.22 billion.

-Shares of the company were little changed at $4.84 in trading before the bell.
+Sprint shares were down 1.24% at $4.78 a share in early trading on the New York Stock Exchange.

-Reporting by Neha Malara in Bengaluru' and Arriana McLymore in New York.; Editing by Arun Koyyur and Nick Zieminski
+Reporting by Neha Malara in Bengaluru' and Arriana McLymore in New York.; Editing by Arun Koyyur, Nick Zieminski and Jonathan Oatis